OneWorld-github/rockpaperscissors/README.md

 The input was a desktop webcam, and it uses Googles Teachable Machine to organise the data and train the Image model.

+The code provides a count down of three seconds (6, 5, 4) prior to prediction.

+My home setup has a usb webcam on a cable sat on my desk, and so there are more image variations from this setup than there would be from a laptop webcam which is on a fixed plane.
+Because of this I have implemented the final 3 second count down to happen during prediction.
+It counts down 3 more seconds (3, 2, 1) during prediction, and prints the prediction to screen for each of those frames to provide feedback to the user as to what pose the camera is capturing in realtime, before the final prediction is sent into the game logic.

 # Milestone 3